Puppy Fostering Guideline and Routine

 Night 1

-• Upon their arrival, they will all need bathes, food and water, and lots of free time to go potty.
+Upon their arrival, they will all need bathes, food and water, and lots of free time to go potty.
 Please try to keep an eye on each dog’s fecal and urine.
 Things to watch for are blood in fecal or urine and\or diahreah.
+We will provide a set of guidelines for medical observation and a point of contact for questions and feedback

-• We do not take puppies outside the first 2 days, because they need to be quarantined indoors for 48 hours to observe their fecal and health.
-If you do take them outdoors make sure to sanitize after every session outside and do not let your animals cross through the same area outdoors.
+We do not take puppies outside of their pen/ yard until they have clear fecals.
+When you take them outdoors make sure to sanitize after every session outside and do not let your animals cross through the same area outdoors.

 Day 1

 Day one is also very hard.
 Expect the puppies to be really wound up, and have lots of accidents.
-They are not bonded to you yet, they aren’t settled in, and they just had a huge cross country trip yesterday.
+They are not bonded to you yet, they aren’t settled in, and they may have had a huge cross country trip recently .
 Give them time to settle in before you start any training.
 Being consistent with routine will help them settle faster.

-• Let each puppy out of their crate individually to poop and pee on their pee pads or towels OR to go outside.
+Let each puppy out of their crate individually to poop and pee out in their outdoor pen .
+Or on their pee pads or towels .

-• They can have some play time together but make sure to close crates.
+They can have some play time together but make sure to close crates.
 They can share some water together.
 If anyone seems sick , that dog needs to be separated.
-Please notify Kristin at the first sight of a concern (lethargic dog, diarrhea, not eating or drinking, bloody stool , etc.
+Please notify Kristin at the first sight of a concern (lethargic dog who will not get up, low energy , diarrhea, not eating or drinking, bloody stool , etc.